stub22/axiomagic/README.md

 ###  Current Pipeline Test Launchers
 Here are 12 launchable scala programs, each of which may be considered a test and/or demo of some feature's existence.
 They are intended to be runnable in CI.
-File input data is all pulled from classpath resources.
+File input data is pulled from classpath resources.
 Almost no arguments or enviroment used by these launchers.
-Exceptions are noted below.
+Some exceptions are noted below.

 #### Web stuff
   * [axmgc.web.pond.AxmgcPonderApp](adaxmvn/axmgc_web_pond/src/main/scala/axmgc/web/pond/AxmgcPonder.scala)